-The US National Library of Medicine lists in a 2001 medical journal how an “association between different levels of air pollution and various health outcomes including mortality, exacerbation of asthma, chronic bronchitis, respiratory tract infections, heart disease and stroke” have been correlated.
+The US National Library of Medicine lists in a 2001 medical journal how an “association between different levels of air pollution and various health outcomes including mortality, exacerbation of asthma, chronic bronchitis, respiratory tract infections, heart disease, and stroke” have been correlated.
 The seniors and children in the West Oakland community have experienced “gasping asthma attacks.”
 The residents have been reported twice as likely to be sent to the emergency room than the Alameda country average.
-A release from the Alameda County Department of Public Health notes that the residents of West Oakland can expect to live nine years less than those on in other parts of Oakland.
+A release from the Alameda County Department of Public Health notes that the residents of West Oakland can expect to live nine years less than those in other parts of Oakland.
 This does not sit well with the community.